 ANYWAY, after we went over rules, I told my kiddos that we would be building houses on Lego baseboards.
 But I told everyone that was too easy so we would be building houses on stilts!
 Just Google “houses on stilts” if you need some examples.
 We then talked really quick about why you may need stilts on your house.

 But HERE’S the challenge: it’s impossible to build on the bottom side of a Lego baseboard.
 The top where you normally build obviously works–the bottom holes of a Lego block smoothly goes into the little round nubs on the board.
 BUT the opposite isn’t true–you can’t put the nubs of a Lego block into the bottom holes of a baseboard.
-There weren’t build that way.
+They weren’t build to work that way.
 SO how can you build stilts on your baseboard if it’s impossible to build?!

 So I told my kiddos that they had to find someway to elevate their baseboards somehow with stilts.
 I later went around and showed a quick example for the younger kids that were confused.
 Most kids made some sort of bridge or pedestal.
 Other kids build their stilts and attached them to the top of their piece, like the top picture.
 Everyone seemed to get it by the end, and if nothing else, everyone had fun making houses.